Diogo-Santoro/Diogo-Santoro/README.md

 - 💭 Very communicative and able to lead if its necessary
 - 🔎 Focusing on Back-End development
 - 🔭 Searching for work
-- 🌱 Studying Java and TypeScript
+- 🌱 Studying and Working